hybridsjs/hybrids/docs/store/storage.md

 };
 ```

-All of the options are optional, but at least `get` or `list` method must be defined.
+All of the fields are optional, but at least `get` or `list` method must be defined.

 ### get